Tammy is an avid gardening writer and loves the horticulture field. Selling USDA licenses plants to all states and 13 foreign countries.

 Creating a romantic garden area in the yard is not always the simplest of tasks.
 There are many aspects of gardening that are useful for enrichment and texture in the planting area.
 Some ground coverage plants can thrive with almost no human interaction.
 They live without roots and find sustenance in the surrounding air and rainfall.

-Not to be confused with the ginger root that is commonly used for cooking, Evergreen Ginger is a ground covering that will provide thick waxy leaves in the form of small lily pads littering its vines.
-Not only will this plant remain green as long as it is healthy, it too has some excellent medicinal benefits.
+Not to be confused with the ginger root that is commonly used for cooking, evergreen ginger is a ground covering that will provide thick waxy leaves in the form of small lily pads littering its vines.
+Not only will this plant remain green as long as it is healthy, but it also has some excellent medicinal benefits.

 Although I appreciate your characterization of English Ivy as "aesthically pleasing" -- it is an invasive plant!
 It takes over everything.
 It climbs and smothers trees.